15 Top Hikes in Santo Antao, Cape Verde

 I did this hike with Edson from Lima Tours and couldn’t have been happier to have had him as a guide.
 I had so many questions about life in Santo Antao, the flowers, the traditions etc… And he answered them all!
 Don’t hesitate to get him for your visit of the island, he speaks great English and so enjoyable to hike with.

-First, you need to drive up to Espongeiro (1400m) via the spectacular Corda street.
-From Espongeiro, you’ll make your way all the way down through the valley.
+First, drive up to Espongeiro (1400m) via the spectacular Corda street.
+From Espongeiro, you’ll make your way down through the valley.

 You’ll pass villages and single houses, but there is only one direction: down!
 If you get lost on the way, ask for the village of João Afonso!

-Please be aware that there are no restaurants on the trail until you get to Coculi, but you’ll come across several mercearias (small shops).
+Please be aware that no restaurants are on the trail until you get to Coculi, but you’ll come across several mercearias (small shops).

 Before You Go: Top Tips for your Trip